melissa-gentry/melissa-gentry.github.io/_pages/publications.md

 with Timothy Smeeding and Jeffrey Thompson.

-### "What Matters for the Resilience of Rural Places"
+### "The Resilience of Local Economies: What Helps Rural Communities and Small Towns Survive Economic Shocks?"
 with Jeffrey Thompson.